 Can Dogs Eat Yucca Fries?

-Yucca fries can be a tasty side dish or snack and may be a treat that you want to share with your furry friend.
+Yucca fries can be a tasty side dish or snack and might be a treat that you want to share with your furry friend.
 After all, we love our pets and want them to get the same enjoyment out of things that we do– sharing treats or experiences is another form of bonding.

-So can dogs eat yucca fries?
+So can dogs eat Yucca fries?

-No, dogs should refrain from yucca fries.
+No, dogs should refrain from Yucca fries.
 Yucca fries, are a snack that you should keep to yourself.
 One is probably not going to do much for your dog, but the ingredient of yucca itself is not healthy for dogs– in fact, it is toxic.
 We go into more detail on the dangers of yucca below.

 What Are Yucca Fries?

-Yucca fries are a Latin American and Caribbean inspired dish made from yucca, rather than from potatoes like traditional french fries.
+Yucca fries are a Latin American and Caribbean-inspired dish made from yucca, rather than from potatoes like traditional french fries.
 They can be fried or baked, to make them healthier, and are often served with mayonnaise and cilantro.
 You may have also heard them referred to as cassava fries.

 What Is Yucca?

 Yucca is a root that is also referred to as cassava.
 It comes from a woody shrub that is found in South America.
 It is a starch tuber and can be used as a carbohydrate in your diet, similar to other root vegetables like rutabaga, taro or potatoes.
 It has a sweet, nutty flavor.